K-Regret Queries Using Multiplicative Utility Functions: Related Work

 \textbf{$K$-regret queries.} Nanongkai et al.~\cite{nanongkai2010regret} introduce the concept of \emph{regret minimization} to top-$k$ query processing and propose the \emph{$k$-regret query}.
-The advantage of this query type is that it does not require query users to specify their utility functions.
-Instead, it can find the subset $\mathcal{S}$ that minimizes the \emph{maximum regret ratio} for a whole family of utility functions.
-Nanongkai et al. propose the \emph{CUBE} algorithm to process the $k$-regret query for a family of linear summation utility functions, i.e., each utility function $f$ is in the form of $f(p_i) = \sum_{j = 1}^{d} \alpha_j \cdot p_i.c_j$ where $\alpha_j$ denotes the \emph{weight} of dimension $j$.
+This query does not require query users to specify their utility functions.
+Instead, it considers a family of infinite utility functions, and finds the subset $\mathcal{S}$ that minimizes the \emph{maximum regret ratio} of the entire family of utility functions.
+Nanongkai et al. propose the \emph{CUBE} algorithm to process the $k$-regret query with the family of linear summation utility functions, i.e., each utility function $f$ is in the form of $f(p_i) = \sum_{j = 1}^{d} \alpha_j \cdot p_i.c_j$ where $\alpha_j$ denotes the \emph{weight} of dimension $j$.
 The CUBE algorithm is efficient, but the maximum regret ratio it obtains is quite large in practice.
-To obtain a smaller maximum regret ratio, in a different paper~\cite{nanongkai2012interactive}, Nanongkai et al. propose an interactive algorithm where query users are involved to guide the search for answers with smaller regret ratios.
+To obtain a smaller maximum regret ratio, in a different paper~\cite{nanongkai2012interactive}, Nanongkai et al. propose an interactive algorithm where query users are involved in guiding the search for answers with smaller regret ratios.
 Peng and Wong~\cite{peng2014geometry} advance the $k$-regret query studies by utilizing geometric properties to improve the query efficiency.
-Chester et al.~\cite{chester2014computing} also consider linear summation utility functions, and propose to compute the \emph{$k$-regret minimizing sets}, which is NP-hard.
+Asudeh et al.~\cite{Asudeh:2017:ECR:3035918.3035932} use the \emph{convex hull} to find the data points that minimize the maximum regret ratio for linear summation utility functions.
+They propose an algorithm that can approximate the maximum regret ratio to within a user given threshold.
+Cao et al.~\cite{cao_et_al:LIPIcs:2017:7056} and Chester et al.~\cite{chester2014computing} also consider linear summation utility functions but compute the \emph{$k$-regret minimizing sets}, which is NP-hard.